voxpupuli/puppet-mongodb/README.md

 during normal operations.
 Default: false

 #####`nssize`
-Use this setting to control the default size for all newly created namespace f iles (i.e .ns).
+Use this setting to control the default size for all newly created namespace files (i.e .ns).
 Default: 16

 #####`mms_token`
 MMS token for mms monitoring.
 Default: None